FideAisar/Fisica/Python/Inputs.md

 > this is my input
 ```
 ## sys.argv
-`argv` stands for *argument vairable*, it consists in a list of strings which contain the command-line arguments passed to the script.
+`argv` stands for *argument variable*, it consists in a list of strings which contain the command-line arguments passed to the script.
 To use `sys.argv`, you will first have to import the sys module.
 ```python
 from sys import argv